-I am delighted to introduce our 2020 Health, Safety and Wellbeing review; this is something of an understatement but 2020 has been, and 2021 continues to be, a challenging year dominated by the COVID pandemic.
-That said, the year did start very positively when we were awarded RoSPA's "Order of Distinction" for the very first time.
-To be recognised externally for our efforts over the long term in developing a strong Health, Safety and Wellbeing culture is something I know we are all very proud of.
+I am delighted to introduce our 2021 Health, Safety and Wellbeing review; certainly at beginning I was hoping the pandemic was behind us but in the end 2021 was as challenging and at times more so than 2020.
+That said, the year did start very positively when we were awarded RoSPA's "Order of Distinction" for the second consecutive year.
+To be recognised externally for our efforts over the long term in developing a strong Health, Safety and Wellbeing culture is something I know we are all very proud of and very keen to continue.

-This is also the first year we formally amended our approach to include the area of wellbeing.
+A key component this year has been our work in the area of wellbeing - supporting our people through the pandemic has been really important.
 We no longer talk about Health and Safety only but Health, Safety and Wellbeing and this is shown in our annual policy statement endorsed by the Board.
 Mental health is an area that is becoming more prominent in wider society and the workplace - even more so during the pandemic.
 We have a long track record of supporting our employees in many areas of mental health.
-Wellbeing should now be thought of on an equal footing to conventional Health and Safety throughout the business.
+Wellbeing is now on an equal footing to conventional Health and Safety throughout the business.